RodoJML/WatchStore/README.md

 - mySQL
 - Knex for SQL (Wrapper library) https://knexjs.org/

-Here are some notes to self:
+These are some notes to self:

     Followed this to install Tailwind
     https://tailwindcss.com/docs/guides/nextjs